 - Not suited for sensitive teeth

+The experience of using this sonic brush is undeniably smooth, and the ability to control the intensity of the brush.
 It has cleaning modes that range from 'Clean' to 'Deep Clean' with options for 'White' and 'Gum Health.'
 This toothbrush comes with three premium brush heads, a stylish charging glass, as well as a deluxe travel case to keep your electric toothbrush fully protected.

 Oral-B Genius X electric toothbrush (opens in new tab)